 This could also be handled with pods - though I’ll leave that for another day.

-Setting up automatic updatesinside
+Setting up automatic updates

 Setting up podman auto-update to keep your containers fresh.